cfuther/Insight_DE/output/README.md

-This directory is where we would expect your program to write the requested output files.
+This directory includes output by running the script using the test input.